Limits on coronavirus testing in Brazil are hiding the true dimensions of Latin America’s largest outbreak

 Every day brings more.
 The cemetery now receives around 50 bodies every day — double the average in normal times.
-Many are marked as confirmed cases of covid-19, the disease the virus causes.
-But many more say only unidentified respiratory ailment.
-To Pereira, they’re the unseen toll of the coronavirus in Brazil, which has officially infected 45,000 people and killed 2,900 — but unofficially many times more than that.
+Many are marked as confirmed cases of covid-19, the disease caused by the virus.
+But many more cite only an unidentified respiratory ailment.
+To Pereira, they’re the unseen toll of the coronavirus in Brazil, which has officially infected 51,000 people and killed 3,400 — but unofficially many times more than that.

-Imprecise and insufficient testing is a global problem, but in Brazil, it’s on an entirely different scale.
-Latin America’s largest country is testing people at a rate far lower than any other nation with at least 40,000 cases.
-It tests 12 times fewer people than Iran.
-Thirty-two times fewer than the United States.
-Hospitalized patients aren’t being tested.
-Some medical professionals aren’t being tested.
+Imprecise and insufficient testing is a global problem, but in Brazil, it's on an entirely different scale.
+Latin America's largest country is testing people at a rate far lower than any other nation with at least 40,000 cases.
+It tests 12 times fewer people than Iran, and 32 times fewer than the United States.
+Hospitalized patients aren't being tested.
+Some medical professionals aren't being tested.
 People are dying in their homes without being tested.

 The undercount has undercut pleas for social isolation and empowered skeptics such as Jair Bolsonaro.
 Brazil’s president dismisses the pandemic as a “fantasy” driven by “a little flu.”
 Bolsonaro said this month that the numbers “looked like the virus is starting to leave.”
 Then, last week, he fired his health minister, Luiz Henrique Mandetta, who had repeatedly and publicly contradicted the president on the severity of the crisis.